SeanJM/animate/README.md

     animate(el).start();

-This would add a class of 'is-animated_in' to the selected element.
+This would add a class of '_animated-in' to the selected element.

 #### Example CSS